Azure/PSRule.Rules.Azure/docs/en/rules/Azure.RSV.StorageType.md

 ### Configure with Bicep
 The default storage type used by Recovery Services vaults is Geo-redundant.
-However if you're defining the backup config in an ARM template:
+However if you're defining the backup config via Bicep:

 - Set `properties.storageType` to either `GeoRedundant` or `ReadAccessGeoZoneRedundant`.